kickingvegas/YmsCoreBluetooth/README.md

 * Use this code only on iOS or Mac hardware that supports CoreBluetooth.
 The iOS Simulator is not supported.

 ## Latest Changes

+### Sat Oct 26 2013 - Pull Request Accepted from @coupgar

+* Fix reset of watchdog timer for conditions when a peripheral connection has either succeeded or failed.

 ### Sat Oct 12 2013 - Pull Request Accepted from @coupgar